New York Rear-End Car Accident Attorneys

 - Drunk or intoxicated driving: If a driver is under the influence of any kind, it is increasingly likely that their depth perception or general judgment will be impaired, and the chances of them rear-ending your car increases.

 You cannot always avoid being rear-ended by another car, but you can avoid being the person who causes a rear-end collision.
 Pay attention to the traffic ahead of you, and make sure you are following the rules of the road to avoid causing a rear-end collision.
+Leaving extra time and distance to stop when the vehicle in front of you stops is the best way to avoid striking another car in the rear.
+Keeping your speed low and adjusting your speed to road conditions is very important.

 According to the National Safety Council, rear-end collisions account for 42.4 percent of all crashes that result in injuries, making them one of the leading causes of car accident injuries.